On the maximum degree of induced subgraphs of the Kneser graph: Proof of Theorem

 \begin{lemma}[Small $\norm{f_1}_2$ implies large average degree] For any $n\ge 2 k+1$ and $\cat F \subseteq \binom{[n]}{k}$ with $\cat F \neq \varnothing$, let $f = \mathbbm 1_{\cat F}$, let $\alpha = \EE(f) = \left. \norm{f}_2^2 \middle/ \binom{[n]}{k} \right.$ and let $\eta = \norm{f_1}_2^2 / \norm{f}_2^2$.
 Then

 \end{lemma} Less formally, this lemma says that if $\eta$ is small, then the average degree of the subgraph induced by $\cat F$ is not much less than $\alpha \binom{n-k}{k}$ (which is the approximate average degree for a random family). \begin{proof}[Proof of Lemma \ref{thirdorder}.]
-In (\ref{eq:eigenval}) (i.e., in the proof of \cref{singvalkneser}), we have seen that the eigenvalues of the Kneser graph $K(n, k)$ are, in descending order of absolute value, as follows:
+In \cref{eigenvalkneser}, we have seen that the eigenvalues of the Kneser graph $K(n, k)$ are, in descending order of absolute value, as follows:

 The function $f$ can be decomposed as a sum of (orthogonal) eigenvectors $f_0+f_1+\cdots +f_{k}$ corresponding to these eigenvalues, and note that $f_0 = \EE(f) \mathbbm 1 = \alpha \mathbbm 1$, so

 Dividing by $\abs{\cat F} = \alpha \binom{n}{k}$, we obtain the result. \end{proof}